-I’m thrilled to be running a writing workshop at The Power Plant this July to complement the themes and ideas of Ydessa Hendeles’ The Milliner’s Daughter.
-Here’s a summary of the workshop, the exhibition, and how you can be part of this special session.
+I’m thrilled to have run a writing workshop at The Power Plant this summer to complement Ydessa Hendeles’ The Milliner’s Daughter.
+Here’s a recap of the workshop and the exhibition.

 Ydessa Hendeles is a pioneering exponent of curating as a creative artistic practice.
 Blurring the borders between collector, curator and artist, she has fashioned her own distinctive space in the contemporary art world.
 She explores perceptions of difference and diversity in her work, assembling objects and artefacts into contemporary fables about the way representation and distortion, appropriation and assimilation can filter group and individual identities.
-Read more about Ydessa Hendeles, The Milliner’s Daughter and reserve your space for Outside In at The Power Plant’s website.
+Read more about Ydessa Hendeles and The Milliner’s Daughter at The Power Plant.